 In short time, Darcy feels himself attracted to Elizabeth despite his some objections to her family’s background and status.
-He was inspired by her sharp wit, expressive eyes and handsome physique but Caroline Bingley was jealous from her who wants to marry him.
+Her sharp wit, expressive eyes and handsome physique inspired him but Caroline Bingley was jealous of her who wants to marry him.
 Caroline Bingley’s criticism could not lessen Darcy’s admiration.
 Darcy’s interest in Elizabeth was increasing day by day but Elizabeth was attracted to a military officer, George Wickham, who was handsome and flirting by nature.

 Wickham wins Elizabeth sympathies by telling that his respected father worked for Darcy’s father and that he and Darcy grew up together.
 He further tells her that he was privileged by Darcy’s father, but Darcy disobeyed his father’s bequest of a clergyman’s revenue to Wickham out of selfish resentment.
 Wickham’s fabrication makes Darcy not only proud but a cruel and heartless man, and Elizabeth share his sympathies disliking Darcy more than before because of his cruel attitude towards Wickham.

 Darcy invites Elizabeth at her inn and introduces her to his sister.
-He has forgotten that Elizabeth has rejected his proposal and he is still in love with Elizabeth, and Elizabeth begins to attract towards him because of his changed behavior.
-Meanwhile Elizabeth was changing her mind; she receives two letters from her sister Jane telling her that her little sister Lydia has eloped with Mr. Wickham.
+He has forgotten that Elizabeth has rejected his proposal, and he is still in love with Elizabeth, and Elizabeth attracts towards him because of his changed behavior.
+Meanwhile, Elizabeth was changing her mind; she receives two letters from her sister Jane telling her that her little sister Lydia has eloped with Mr. Wickham.
 They leave for home immediately after getting sad news.

 Elizabeth was worried that the respect and honor of Bennet family is ruined permanently by Lydia’s elopement.
-Now her newly-discovered love feelings for Darcy are hopeless.
+Now her newly discovered love feelings for Darcy are hopeless.
 Lydia was found later on, however, Wickham married to her.
-After the wedding, when newly married couple visits Bennett’s home for dinner, Elizabeth was surprised when Lydia tells her that Darcy was at their wedding and he paid heavy amount to Wickham to marry just to save the reputation of the other Bennet daughters.
+After the wedding, when a newly married couple visits Bennett’s home for dinner, Elizabeth was surprised when Lydia tells her that Darcy was at their wedding and he paid a heavy amount to Wickham to marry just to save the reputation of the other Bennet daughters.

 The article “Summary of Pride and Prejudice by Jane Austen was written by S K Niazi.